CrystalSommer24/ELK-Stack-Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting incoming traffic to the network.
 - Load Balancers can prevent DDoS attacks by managing the flow of traffic ensuring that servers don’t get overwhelmed.

-- The Jump-box is used to create a controlled access point that is only avaiable to system administrators which allows them to access the network while keeping it hidden from the public.
+- A Jump-box is used to create a controlled access point that is only avaiable to system administrators which allows them to access the network while keeping it hidden from the public.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to systems logs and metrics.
 - Filebeat is utilized to monitor log files and log events.